jerryfletcher21/roboauto/README.md

 Inactive are old robots that have a completed offer.

-Main command of roboauto is `keep-online`.
+Main command of roboauto is `keep-online`, and it is mainly intended for makers with multiple offers.
+To run this action it requires a lightning node, or a wallet that exposes apis for creating and paying invoices.
 After you have generated robots from different coordinators, and created make offers, `roboauto keep-online` will automatically recreate offers when they expire, and notify the user when an order is taken, by running the `message-notification` script.
 Optionally it will also automatically pay escrow/send invoice of taken orders.

 Examples scripts for simplex and mutt are provided.

 To run `roboauto keep-online` in the background it is recommended to use tmux (or others terminal multiplexers), akin to joinmarket [yieldgenerator](https://github.com/JoinMarket-Org/joinmarket-clientserver/blob/master/docs/YIELDGENERATOR.md#how-to-run-yield-generator-in-background)

+Roboauto can also be used without a lightning node.

 ## Installation